sanyuered/WeChat-MiniProgram-WebAR/README.md

 ```

 ## Known Issues
-Face tracker is very slow on iOS WeChat.
+Image tracker and face tracker are very slow on iOS WeChat.